St. Louis School for Learning Disabilities

 - Environmental Sciences

-Students will learn through hands-on projects and experiments of relating investigative science skills to the real world.
+Students learn through hands-on projects and experiments of relating investigative science skills to the real world and from textbook resources and research.
 In these courses, we promote many development skills, such as note-taking, understanding, and interpretation of graphic materials, problem-solving techniques, scientific experiments, critical thinking, and reasoning, which aids the development of an understanding of the world around us.

 Our Physical Education Courses are to improve a student’s individual skills involving strength, physical endurance, and coordination.
 Because we encourage individual improvement, our curriculum focuses on each student’s individual abilities and goals.
 Therefore, we accomplish this through on-campus instruction and off-campus personal training.
 Overall, our intention is to instill a lifelong appreciation for physical fitness, maintain healthy habits, and develop a positive self-image.

 Our Religion Courses promote an understanding of the Catholic Faith and the love of God, others and oneself.
-This instruction includes attending Mass weekly, completing service projects, and learning the lives of the saints.
-Most importantly, each student is encouraged and aided in accepting themselves as a true gift from God and accepting the path that God has designed for them.
+This instruction includes attending weekly Mass, completing service projects, and the opportunity to partake in the Sacraments.
+Most importantly, each student is encouraged and aided in accepting themselves as a true gift from God and following the path that God has designed for them.
 Students will also have the opportunity to prepare for the Holy Sacraments.
-Even more, this instruction provides a positive school community and education of sound moral values for all faiths.
+Our Catholic formation provides a positive school community and education of sound moral values for all faiths.

-At the Academy, Social Skills are the foundation of a student’s education.
-Our students are prepared with a number of social strengths, such as coping skills, etiquette, life skills and social interaction skills.
-Also, they are given leadership opportunities according to their ability levels.
+At the Academy, Social Skills are part of everyday classroom routines.
+Our students are prepared with a number of social strengths, such as coping skills, etiquette, life skills, and social interaction.
+Leadership opportunities are availed through the Student Ambassador Program, performing at events, student to student mentoring and other community opportunities, according to each student’s ability.
 Each child deserves the opportunity to establish self-confidence in a safe, nurturing environment.
 These skills are brought to the forefront of our student’s daily schedules.
-We not only work on these skills in a classroom setting but also in all interactions throughout the school day.
+These skills are gained within the classroom setting and also in all interactions throughout the school day.

-At the St. Louis School for Learning Disabilities, we offer the following electives to meet the 24 credits necessary for graduation:
+The following electives are available meet the 24 credits necessary for graduation:

 - Foods & Nutrition